 Additionally, our clinical and regulatory approval plan for TransCon hGH is to conduct a single Phase 3 trial in a pediatric population with a primary endpoint of mean height velocity measured over 12 months.
 It is possible, however, that because TransCon hGH is a prodrug form of hGH that it is a new molecular entity, we will not be able to use this clinical and regulatory approval strategy.
 If we have to conduct additional or different trials, this could increase the amount of time and expense required for regulatory approval of TransCon hGH, if approved at all.
-We plan to report three month mean height velocity data in 50% of our patients in October 2014.
-If the three and six month mean height velocities that we observe for TransCon hGH in the on-going Phase 2 pediatric trial do not correlate to twelve month mean height velocities that we ultimately observe in any Phase 3 clinical trials that we may conduct, TransCon hGH may not achieve the required primary endpoint in the Phase 3 clinical trial, and therefore may not receive regulatory approval.
+We expect to report six-month mean height velocity data in approximately 50% of our patients in the first quarter of 2015.
+If the three- and six-month mean height velocities that we observe for TransCon hGH in the on-going Phase 2 pediatric trial do not correlate to twelve month mean height velocities that we ultimately observe in any Phase 3 clinical trials that we plan to conduct, TransCon hGH may not achieve the required primary endpoint in the Phase 3 clinical trial, and therefore may not receive regulatory approval.

-Accordingly, we cannot be certain that our lead product candidates will ever be successfully commercialized or that we will ever generate revenue from sales of such product candidates.
-If we and our collaboration partners are not successful in completing the development of, obtaining approval for, and commercializing our lead product candidates, or are significantly delayed in doing so, our business will be harmed.
+Accordingly, we cannot be certain that our most advanced product candidates will ever be successfully commercialized or that we will ever generate revenue from sales of such product candidates.
+If we and our collaboration partners are not successful in completing the development of, obtaining approval for, and commercializing our most advanced product candidates, or are significantly delayed in doing so, our business will be harmed.